fomightez/sequencework/ConvertSeq/README.md

 - In the `SOLiD` folder are some scripts for dealing with converting Applied Biosystems SOLiD data from NCBI's Short Read Archive into a useful form.

-- In the `UGENE_help` folder in a different repository is some guidance and one script for converting between Unipro's UGENE sequence anysis software and Serial CLoner.
+- In the `UGENE_help` folder in a different repository is some guidance and one script for converting between Unipro's UGENE sequence anysis software and Serial Cloner.
 See [here](https://github.com/fomightez/UGENE_help) for `UGENE help`.

 - In the `yeastmine` folder in a different repository are some scripts, such as `geneID_list_to_systematic_names.py`, useful for converting identifiers of gene and protein identifiers to other useful forms.
 See [here](https://github.com/fomightez/yeastmine) for `yeastmine` work.